koush/Superuser/README.md

 #### Advanced - Embedding Superuser into System Settings

 You will not need to change the package name as described above.
 Superuser will simply go into the com.android.settings package.
-To modify the Settings app, you will need this patch:
+To modify the Settings app, you will need this (patch)[https://gist.github.com/koush/5059098]:

 ```diff